ALASdoo/alasdoo_com_v2/content/english/our-story.md

   - title: "Personal approach"
     content: "Our main focus is on people's needs, dreams, and pain points.
 They guide us as we try to solve their problems, offer advice, set the direction, and create the optimal work model."
     image: "images/values/personal-approach.png"
-    alt: "Two women helping a man reach a star by holding a leader for him."
+    alt: "Two women helping a man reach a star by holding a ladder for him."

   - title: "Controlled growth"
     content: "Steady but slow and controlled growth is our chosen path.